These short videos walk you through what you need to know about shared equity.

 As a co-owner, the Housing Authority does not require you to pay rent or interest towards their share in the property.
 You're also able to increase your share of the loan by purchasing further shares when you are in a position to do so.

-Shared ownership loans fall under two categories.,
+Shared equity loans fall under two categories.

-With a fixed shared ownership loan, the percentage share of the property that you purchase will always remain the same.
+With a fixed shared equity loan, the percentage share of the property that you purchase will always remain the same.
 You are not able to purchase any further shares of your home or refinance to another lender.
 If you decide to sell your property, it must be sold back to the Housing Authority for the valuation price.
 This enables the Housing Authority to retain properties in key locations within the Perth Metro area.

 If you opt for a fixed loan, while you'll never own your property outright, if your property value increases, so does the value of your share.
 An increase in equity will be beneficial to you if you choose to sell the property in the future.
-You can use the equity that has built up in your home loan to assist you in purchasing another home outright in the future.
+You can use the equity that has built up in your home loan to assist you in purchasing another home in the future.

 The real plus with this type of loan is that the Housing Authority will always be there to buy your share back from you at its valued price.
 This reduces the selling time and you won't need to pay marketing fees, property listing fees or commission fees to a real estate agent as you would with a traditional house sale.

 The first step would be to find out if you qualify for a Keystart loan.
 We will then assess which loan best suits your situation.
-Find out if you qualify
+Find out if you qualify.

-Fixed shared ownership loans are currently only applicable for properties in specific locations within the Perth Metro area, as listed on the Opening Doors website.
+Fixed shared equity loans are currently only applicable for properties in specific locations within the Perth Metro area, as listed on the Opening Doors website.
 This enables the State Government to provide ongoing affordable living options in key Perth Metro areas.

 We encourage you to purchase more shares in your home when you are in a position to do so.
 By purchasing more shares, you are reducing the Housing Authority's share of your home.
 You are moving towards managing a loan for 100% of your home.